Hoyer Draws Ire from Climate Activists for Backing Kennedy over Markey

 House Majority Leader Steny Hoyer (D-MD) is facing harsh criticism from climate activists after partaking in a virtual fundraising event for Rep. Joe Kennedy III, frontrunner in the Massachusetts Democrat Senate primary race, on Tuesday.

-Hoyer, alongside Rep. Jamie Raskin (D-MD) and other Maryland House Democrats who attended the event, opted not to support incumbent Sen. Ed Markey (D-MA), who carries with him an extensive record of environmental initiatives dating back four decades and a swath of endorsements from various environmental advocacy groups, including the Sierra Club, Environment America, and the Sunrise Movement.
+Hoyer, alongside Rep. Jamie Raskin (D-MD) and other Maryland House Democrats who were noted as attendees at the virtual event, opted not to support incumbent Sen. Ed Markey (D-MA), who carries with him an extensive record of environmental initiatives dating back four decades and a swath of endorsements from various environmental advocacy groups, including the Sierra Club, Environment America, and the Sunrise Movement.

 Markey, who ascended to the Senate in 2013, has garnered a following from progressives for his environmental record and in particular for coauthoring the Green New Deal alongside Rep. Alexandria Ocasio-Cortez (D-NY).
 Although the proposal was met with skepticism for its drastic provisions — including enormous cuts of carbon emissions and public ownership of utilities — and was ultimately shut down in the Senate, it has earned Markey accolades from many climate leaders such as Sierra Club Massachusetts Director Deb Pasternak, who described him as “the most important climate leader in the U.S. Senate,” according to a Hill report.